alpheratzteam/obfuscator/README.md

 ### Usage

-You need to add your java application to the "obfuscator" folder with the name toObf.jar, start the obfuscator and wait for the program to secure your application.
+You need to add your java application to the "obfuscator" folder, set configuration for yourself in "config.json", start the obfuscator and wait for the program to secure your application.

 ***